-Expulsion from the examination hall and cancellation of performance in that subject and all the other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
-The candidate is also debarred for two consecutive semesters from class work and all College examinations.
+Expulsion from the examination hall and cancellation of performance in that subject and all the other subjects the candidate has already appeared including practical examinations and project work and shall not for permitted the remaining examinations of the subjects of that semester/year.
+The candidate is also de barred for two consecutive semesters from class work and all College examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.